D’Ieteren Software Engineer Salary in Columbus, OH Area | $85K-$148K+ | Levels.fyi

 The median Software Engineer compensation in Columbus, OH Area package at D’Ieteren totals $103K per year.
-View the base salary, stock, and bonus breakdowns for D’Ieteren's total compensation packages.
+View the base salary, equity, and bonus breakdowns for D’Ieteren's total compensation packages.
 Last updated: 11/5/2025

 Company